Upcoming Special Events

 Sunday 1:30 pm - 3:00 pm

-In Chinese: Introduction to Mindfulness Meditation with Lydia Ridgway and Yanli Wang
+In Chinese: A Journey into the Hearts Natural Qualities Series with Lydia Ridgway and Yanli Wang

 Offered by: Lydia Ridgway and Yanli Wang